covrig/homeassistant-gcharts-card/README.md

       custom_ui_state_card: state-card-gchart

  ```
- * Customize even your newly created sensor by edititing the `state-card-gchart.html` file:
+ * Customize even your newly created sensor by edititing the `state-card-gchart.html` file (more comments in the file):
-**The file is self explanatory.**

 Main idea.
 1. Add your entities as variables in the designated section.
 ```